SJECollins/ci-pp4-pet-rx/README.md

 </details>

 The about page is available for users who are not registered or who are not logged in through a link in the navbar.

-The primary purpose is to
-act as marketing for the site for users who are learning about the site.
-The first section features a paragraph of text describing the site and it's worth to the user, and a list of "Benefists".
-The second section features more indepth descriptions about the benefits of the site and explains how the site's features meet those benefits.
+The primary purpose is to act as marketing for the site for users who are learning about the site.
+The first section features a paragraph of text describing the site and it's worth to the user, and a list of "Benefits".
+The second section features more in depth descriptions about the benefits of the site and explains how the site's features meet those benefits.

 On larger screens, the about page is displayed in rows with the contents displayed as alternating columns of text and promotional material.
 On smaller screens, page is displayed as alternating rows of text and promotional material.

 ### Contact Page